-The former is written in a ‘classic’ Waldorf way, based on two physics main lessons, the first on heat, sound, color and light; the second on simple machines.
+The first is written in a ‘classic’ Waldorf way, based on two physics main lessons, the first on heat, sound, color and light; the second on simple machines.
 It is basically for 6th graders, but can certainly be used with older children.
-I did not write it with sections specifically for older students, however, unlike our second component, Earth Science.
+Earth Science and A Year of Astronomy are specifically written for students through 9th grade.

 Our Christopherus earth science materials cover geology and the structure of the earth; the weather; biomes; and evolution.

-What is important is that these publications are sequential—that is why I am writing them all at one time—so that they fit together and reference one another.
+What is important is that these publications are sequential, fitting together and referencing one another.
 If any subject needs to be approached in a holistic way, surely it is science!
 It can be very daunting to know what to put in which publication because, of course, everything in science is interconnected – that’s part of the point!

 Your child needs to have worked his way through Physics before Earth Science and Earth Science before working with A Year of Astronomy.

-Whilst remaining true to the pedagogical reasons for why one teaches which science topics when to students, I am writing these publications purposefully so that they can be done with older students because I know not everyone manages, for instance, geology with their 6th grader.
+Whilst remaining true to the pedagogical reasons for why one teaches which science topics when to students, I am writing these publications purposefully so that they can be used with older students because I know not everyone manages, for instance, geology with their 6th grader.
 I am even creating extra sections in each publication so that 8th graders going on to conventional high school can become familiar with how science is taught in the non Waldorf world whilst also benefiting from the holistic way that Christopherus presents material.

 Ninth graders at home can also use these publications and again, there are sections specially created for 8th and 9th graders to take the material deeper as fits their age.
 So while Earth Science comes in the sequence of the curriculum at 6th grade, our Christopherus earth science publications are totally appropriate for older (but not younger) students.
 Astronomy and Chemistry One are for 7th grade but absolutely appropriate and challenging for 8th and 9th graders (again, they are not appropriate for younger students).